kyungjae-lee/engineers-notebook/operating-systems/hardware-and-control-structures.md

 ### Translation Lookaside Buffer (TLB)

+* Because page tables can be really large, a lot of architecture systems provide some hardware to make frame-lookup go faster.

 <img src="./img/use-of-a-translation-lookaside-buffer.png" alt="use-of-a-translation-lookaside-buffer" width="750">

-* TLB is a special high-speed cache for page table entries.
-(Contains the page table entries that have been most recently used)
+* TLB is a special high-speed cache (on-board hardware) for page table entries.
+(Contains part of the page table entries that have been most recently used.)

 * The following flowchart shows the use of TLB.
 To keep the flowchart simple, the fact that the OS may dispatch another process while disk I/O is underway is not shown.